jpetazzo/intro-to-docker/slides/Local_Development_Workflow/Body.md

     (You *are* using version control, right?)

-<!SLIDE pprintonly>
+---
+class: x-extra-details

-# Debugging inside the container
+## Debugging inside the container

 In 1.3, Docker introduced a feature called `docker exec`.